Rajendra-Singh7/Marketing-Analytics-Project/README.md

 ---

 ## 🛠️ Tools & Technologies
 - **Python** – For data cleaning, sentiment analysis (VADER)
-- **SQL Server** – For extracting and querying marketing and customer review data
+- **SQL Server** – For storing structured data and writing SQL queries
-- **Power BI** – For interactive dashboards and visualization
+- **Power BI** – For building interactive dashboards and connecting directly to SQL Server for real-time data querying
 - **NLTK (VADER)** – For Natural Language Processing on customer reviews

 👉 *Detailed SQL and Python scripts are provided in the [notebooks/](notebooks/) and [scripts/](scripts/) folders.*